YuriiPanasenco/sweepline/README.md

 ============================================
 An implementation of the O((n + k) log n) Bentley–Ottmann sweep-line algorithm for detecting crossings in a set of line segments (originally by Simon Tokumine's iteration of `sweepline`).
 The aim was to make something to rapidly detect self-intersecting polygons for client side validation before serialization and storage, but there's not much to stop it being used server-side (except it being more a statement of intent than actual production ready code).

 * Note: This fork's refactoring does not contain any client side or browser examples - this entirely server side validation of floor plan data and geometries.
-This version also has all tests rewritten to validate floor-plan data for Property Service.

 Development